opensource-observer/oso/apps/docs/docs/contribute/challenges/2024-04-05_data_challenge_01/index.md

 ## Timing

-The window for participating in this challenge is open until May 5, 2024 11:59PM UTC.
+The window for participating in this challenge is open until May 31, 2024 11:59PM UTC.
 Work submitted after the deadline will NOT be reviewed.
 Feedback may be provided to work submitted before the deadline.
-Final reward amounts will be determined on May 10.
+Final reward amounts will be determined on June 7.